ialbert/genescape-central/README.md

 genescape web
 ```

-Visit the url [http://localhost:8000][local] URL in your browser to see the interface.
+Visit the [http://localhost:8000][local] URL in your browser to see the interface.

 [local]: http://localhost:8000